FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Background

 \subsection{Collective Communication Algorithms}

-The patterns described in \autoref{subsec:collectivepatterns} can be handled through different \emph{collective algorithms}.
-NPUs communicate in a peer-to-peer distributed manner (without requiring central coordination).
-The optimal routing algorithm is usually dependent on the physical network topology and collective size.
-For example, ring-based All-Reduce is optimal when the physical topology is a ring, while tree-based All-Reduce is optimal for tree-based topologies, or when the message size is small \cite{collective1}.
-One drawback of NPU-to-NPU based approach is the amount of traffic it generates.
-For example, the most BW optimal NPU-to-NPU algorithms require each NPU to send/receive nearly $\frac{2(N-1)}{N}D$ bytes data to execute an All-Reduce of $D$ bytes among N NPUs \cite{NVidiaSwitch}.
-To alleviate this, recent proposals have proposed in-network collective algorithms by adding the compute capability to the switches \cite{switchml,NVidiaSwitch,CommBottleneck1}.
-This lets the endpoint resources be allocated for training compute tasks, while the network switches handle the collectives.
-As a result, an All-Reduce of $D$ bytes only requires each NPU to send/recv $D$ bytes, reducing the traffic by half compared to the traditional approach.
+The patterns described in~\autoref{subsec:collectivepatterns} can be handled through different \emph{collective algorithms}.
+In general, there are two distinct way to implement such algorithms:

+\ParaTitle{1) Endpoint-based.} NPUs communicate in a peer-to-peer distributed manner through explicit send/recv of messages with themselves and without requiring central coordination.
+In this case, the optimal algorithm is usually dependent on the physical network topology and collective size.
+For example, ring-based All-Reduce is optimal when the physical topology is a ring, while tree-based All-Reduce is optimal for tree-based topologies, or when the message size is small~\cite{collective1}.

+One drawback of the NPU-to-NPU-based approach is the amount of traffic it generates.
+For example, the most BW-optimal NPU-to-NPU algorithms require each NPU to send/receive nearly $\frac{2(N-1)}{N}D$ bytes of data to execute an All-Reduce of $D$ bytes among $N$ NPUs~\cite{NVidiaSwitch}, which is almost $2\times$ of the All-Reduce size ($D$ bytes)~\cite{collective1,collective2,collective10}.
+This is because all endpoint-based algorithms must perform reduction and gather phases separately, resulting in $\frac{(N-1)}{N}D$ send/recv per NPU to accomplish each phase, respectively~\cite{collective1,collective2,collective10}.

+\ParaTitle{2) In-Network Collective Execution.} To alleviate the extra traffic of endpoint-based approach, recent proposals have introduced in-network collective algorithms by adding compute capability to the switches~\cite{switchml,NVidiaSwitch,CommBottleneck1} to perform both reduction and gather at the same time.
+For example, an All-Reduce of $D$ bytes only requires each NPU to send/receive $D$ bytes to the switch/switch-hierarchy.
+The switch/switch-hierarchy receives $D$ bytes from each NPU, performs reduction across all received data from all $N$ NPUs, and broadcasts $D$ bytes back to all NPUs.
+Therefore, compared to the endpoint-based approach, each NPU sends/receives almost half the traffic ($D$ bytes vs. $\frac{2(N-1)}{N}D$ bytes.)~\cite{CommBottleneck1}.
+Additionally, In-Network collective execution allows the endpoint resources to be allocated for training compute tasks, while the network switches handle the collectives efficiently.